Q&A with George Mulligan, PhD: ASP1128 Cuts Down on Acute Kidney Injuries

 MD Magazine: What is the methodology for how you completed the study?

-Mulligan: So, this clinical trial is ongoing now, we're enrolling patients at 40 centers across the United States.
+Mulligan: This clinical trial is ongoing now, we're enrolling patients at 40 centers across the United States.

 And we're interestingly taking the approach of enriching for subjects who are at high risk for AKI by collecting biomarker data shortly after their cardiovascular surgery, and then identifying the patients who are at high or low risk for an AKI event.

 The low risk patients, we really don't want to over treat those subjects.
-So, those patients are kept in an observational cohort, whereas the patients who are at higher risk for AKI are randomized into placebo or 1128.
+Those patients are kept in an observational cohort, whereas the patients who are at higher risk for AKI are randomized into placebo or 1128.

 Then they're treated for 3-days with the IV formulation drug.
 And after that time point, we measure AKI and then we have long-term follow up for 90 days to see if there are consequences including loss of kidney function, death or dialysis, but those are make criteria for major adverse kidney events.